A walk-in wardrobe might sound like a luxury but whatever your set-up or space constraints at home, it may still be possible to have one.

 When you're ready, just close the doors and order is restored.

-A walk-in wardrobe doesn’t have to be an expensive undertaking, especially if part of your bedroom – or a spare room or home office – can be sectioned off.
-(If a partion wall is a step too far, think about a screen or curtain suspended from the ceiling).
+A walk-in wardrobe doesn't have to be an expensive undertaking, especially if part of your bedroom – or a spare room or home office – can be sectioned off.
+If a partition wall is a step too far, think about a screen or curtain suspended from the ceiling.

-In this instance IKEA Pax storage systems slot neatly into the gaps, creating that much desired walk-in effect at the fraction of the cost of a bespoke solution.
+In this instance IKEA PAX storage systems slot neatly into the gaps, creating that much desired walk-in effect at the fraction of the cost of a bespoke solution.
+You can even make the most of an IKEA hack over a spare weekend to zhuzh up the flat-pack look.

 5. The galley effect